matgonz/practical_mlops/documentation/notes/1_important_aspects_of_mlops.md

 ```

 **Simple options for measuring the success of a machine learning engineering initiative at an organization**
-- First, you could count hte machine learning models that go into production.
+- First, you could count the machine learning models that go into production.
 - Second, you could measure the impact of the ML models on business ROI.

 These metrics culminate it are signals that predict a machine learning engineering project's success or failure.